-At Melton it is our intention that all children gain the skills necessary to develop a passion and responsible approach to using technology and information and communication tools in a way that enhances their lives.
+At Melton it is our intention that all children gain the knowledge and skills necessary to develop a passion and responsible approach to using technology and information and communication tools in a way that enhances their lives.

 At the heart of computing is computer science.
 All children learn how both software and hardware in computer systems works and use the skills of computational thinking to programme a range of on screen and real world devices in different programming languages to perform specific tasks.
 They will develop critical thinking skills and the ability to recognise and fix problems in a logical way (debug).
-These skills can be beneficially applied to any problem and future task, be it coding or in other challenges as active participants in a digital world and the future workplace.
+This knowledge can be beneficially applied to any problem and future task, be it coding or in other challenges as active participants in a digital world and the future workplace.

 We develop all learners into digitally literate uses of technology: children will understand the challenges that face them now and become equipped for what may change in the future in relation to new media, online social systems and the risks to safety when using technology on the internet and off.
 By knowing what the dangers are they will make positive choices in order to avoid harm and difficulty.